saeed-saffari/Python-with-friends-sum2021/README.md

-# Python for Economics Workshop with Friends Summer 2021
+# Python Workshop with Friends Summer 2021
-This repository contains the contents of the "Python for economics" workshop with friends.
+This repository contains the contents of the "**Python for economics**" workshop with friends.

 ## The requirements and recommendations